nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-24-vulnnet_internal.md

 ### [ What is the user flag? (user.txt) ]

-Amongst the keys, the '**authlist**' seems the most interesting.
-Using `type`, we can find out what type of file it is:
+Amongst the other keys, the **'authlist'** key seems the most interesting.
+Using `type`, we can find out what type of key it is:

 ![screenshot18](../assets/images/vulnnet_internal/screenshot18.png)